bloomsburyai/cape-frontend/deployment/api_documentation/includes/_introduction.md

 # Introduction

-[Cape](https://alpha.thecape.ai) from [Bloomsbury AI](http://bloomsbury.ai) provides an API that makes it easy to build software that answers questions about the contents of documents.
+[Cape](http://github.com/bloomsburyai/cape-webservices) from the now defunct [Bloomsbury AI](http://bloomsbury.ai) is an open source project that provides an API that makes it easy to build software that answers questions about the contents of documents.
 For example, you can use Cape to:

 * Build a super-powered ctrl+f that finds the answer to questions like 'Who is the CTO?', rather than just all the occurrences of a keyword;